aaron-grau/curic/rails/projects/art_share_api/README.md

 unique.
 Enforce this at the DB and model levels.
 [Here's some help for the model validation][scoped-uniqueness] To add the DB constraint, consider what would happen if we added indexing and a uniqueness constraint to not one, but two columns.
-[Check the Rails API docs  for more info][multi-column-indexing]
+[Check this Stack Overflow answer for more info][multi-column-indexing]

 Add an index on `artist_id` so that we can quickly get all the artworks